studycro/dwm-slycro/README.md

-# dwm-gele
+# dwm-slycro

-This is my own build of dwm by suckless.org.
+This is my own build of dwm by suckless.org. (inspired by dwm-gele)

 ## Dependencies